-Policy makers have, in particular during times of rising inflation, voiced the suspicion that the inflation process is not stable over time, but depends on the level or volatility of inflation itself.1 These changing dynamics would be particularly important for central banking, as they would impact inflation forecasts and the expected effects of monetary policy actions.
+Policy makers have, in particular during times of rising inflation, voiced the suspicion that the inflation process is not stable over time, but depends on the level or volatility of inflation itself.
+These changing dynamics would be particularly important for central banking, as they would impact inflation forecasts and the expected effects of monetary policy actions.
 Specifically, current inflation projections crucially depend on the assumptions regarding how quickly and to which degree changes in producer prices are passed on to consumer prices.
 These considerations become apparent in situations in which central banks aim to contain price pressures generated by supply shocks.
 Similarly, the optimal timing of interest-changes designed to achieve the goal of price stability relies on estimates about lags in the transmission of monetary policy.

 We take up this issue by empirically investigating whether and when inflation dynamics change.
 Specifically, using US data, we uncover two different regimes by estimating a Markov-Switching process based on inflation dynamics.
 Crucially, we do not restrict the regimes to be dependent on some exogenous inflation threshold but let them endogenously be determined by the inflation process itself.
 It turns out that inflation volatility (the presence of quick changes in inflation rates) seems to be more important in the determination of the regimes than its level.
+Specifically, if annualized monthly inflation changes by more than 5.5 pp. (as in April, May, and July 2022), the economy is likely to be in the high volatility state.
 In a second step, we estimate state-dependent dynamic casual effects of a shock to producer prices-provided by the PPI stage-of-processing system of the Bureau of Labor Statistics-on downstream price growth.
 That is, we estimate how supply shocks to the crude material PPI affect intermediate and finished goods PPIs, as well as the CPI in a dynamic way.
 We also investigate shocks to the intermediate stages.
 We identify supply shocks by using exceptional movements in the respective PPI series as instruments for the shocks.
-In doing so, we control for the endogenous reactions of upstream to downstream prices, such that our shock series does not capture demand shocks working their way up to previous stages of processing.
+In doing so, we control for the endogenous reactions of up-

-1Philip Lane, Member of the Executive Board of the ECB, writes on November 25, 2022: "Our corporate contacts started [towards the end of 2021] expressing more concern about the persistence of input cost pressures, raising their price expectations for 2022 (also in view of rising energy prices). [...]
+&lt;sup>1Philip Lane, Member of the Executive Board of the ECB, writes on November 25, 2022: "Our corporate contacts started [towards the end of 2021] expressing more concern about the persistence of input cost pressures, raising their price expectations for 2022 (also in view of rising energy prices). [...]
 Since the beginning of this year, many contacts also told us that prices would be increased more frequently."
 (Lane, 2022)